ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 `m` = Minimum expected number of individual beatmaps modded in a month\
 `M` = Total achieved number of individual beatmaps modded in a month

-- [The website](http://bn.mappersguild.com/bnapps) has a tool for calculating mod score on its main page.
+- [The website](http://bn.mappersguild.com/bnapps) has a tool for calculating `Mod Score` on its main page.
 - In order to determine their `Required Minimum Score`, the sum of the total Mod Score within the last three months must be greater or equal to zero,
 - The overall minimum threshold is set to the following values:
   - osu!taiko, osu!catch and osu!mania: m = 3 and a total of 150 kudosu or more